 What does this program do?

-This program helps reduce or eliminate pollution of water resources through funding for organizations that provide technical assistance or training to improve the planning and management of solid waste sites.
+This program reduces or eliminates pollution of water resources by providing funding for organizations that provide technical assistance or training to improve the planning and management of solid waste sites.

 Who may apply?

-- Have proven ability, background or experience to, or have successfully completed a project similar to the one proposed
+- Proven ability, background or experience to successfully complete a project similar to the one proposed

-- Have legal authority and capacity to provide technical assistance or training
+- Legal authority and capacity to provide technical assistance or training

 What is an eligible area?

-Rural areas and towns with 10,000 or fewer people--check eligible addresses
+Rural areas and towns with a population of 10,000 or less -- check eligible addresses

 Special consideration may be given for projects serving: